-It would have been nice had we been given plates, bowls, napkins, and utensils to actually eat the fruit.
-But, as you can imagine, it was very awkward not having these things, and we didn’t know we were supposed to have them.
+It would have been nice had we been given plates, bowls, napkins, and utensils for the fruit.
+As you can imagine, it was very awkward not having these things, and we didn’t know we were supposed to have them.

-The fridge was fully stocked with coke, diet coke, apple juice, and bottled water.
-The funny thing was our “broken” refrigerator had ice cold drinks, while the drinks in the neighboring cabana were warm.
+Our fridge was fully stocked with coke, diet coke, apple juice, and bottled water.
+The funny thing was our “broken” refrigerator had ice-cold drinks while the drinks in the neighboring cabana were warm.

-And one of the nicest touches was the safe.
-Since we hadn’t received our room assignment yet, I had my electronic devices on me.
+One of the nicest touches was the security safe.
+Since we hadn’t received our room assignment, I had my electronic devices on me.
 So it was nice to store those items and our wallets while we enjoyed the pool.

 There was a Bluetooth speaker and plenty of charging ports.
 These all came in handy.

-And the television was another fun perk.
-I felt like this would be good for husbands wanting to enjoy a football game over the weekend.
-Or it’s nice to let children take a break and watch a few Mickey shorts while they eat lunch.
+Of course, the television was another fun perk.
+I felt the television would be good for anyone wanting to enjoy a football game over the weekend.
+It’s also nice to let children take a break and watch a few Mickey shorts while they eat lunch or nap.

-Additionally, there was a list of television channels, menus for Hurricane Hanna’s, and a list of snack items that came complimentary with the cabana.
-Unfortunately, we were never offered any of the snack items until much later in the day.
+Our cabana also came with a list of television channels, menus for Hurricane Hanna’s, and a list of complimentary snack items.
+Unfortunately, we were never offered any snack items until much later in the day.

 Cabana guests are given a set of blue wristbands that differentiate them from other guests.
 This makes it easy for the attendants to identify guests coming and going from the cabana area while keeping regular pool guests out.

-You wouldn’t want to come back in from the pool and find someone using your rented space.
-And that’s probably why all of these are in the same area on the far side of the pool.
+You wouldn’t want to come back from the pool and find someone using your rented space.
+And that’s probably why all the cabanas are in the same area on the far side of the pool.

-Back to our day, we had a server from Hurricane Hanna’s wait on us.
+We had a server from Hurricane Hanna’s wait on us.
 This server came by when he was making his rounds at the pool.
-When he got to our area, he would check in to see if we had any orders.

 I’m not hard to please, and I know this sounds trivial.
 However, this is a review, and I want to paint a clear picture.

 We had a great server, but he was swamped.
 So when it came time for lunch, we had to go and find him after waiting over 30 minutes for him to stop back by.
 While it wasn’t his fault, it would have been nice to have someone check in more often.

-During this whole time, the girls attending the cabanas never checked on us.
-Nor did they offer us snacks or provide any value.
-We had no idea that there was a large cabinet full of snack trays that they were supposed to bring by and offer throughout the day.
-And all those napkins, plates, and similar items we needed were sitting right there in that cabinet the whole day.
+We had no idea there was a large cabinet full of snack trays they were supposed to bring by and offer throughout the day.
+Not only that, all those napkins, plates, and similar items we needed were sitting right there in that cabinet the whole day.

-Back to our lunch.
 When our server returned, we ended up ordering a kids’ meal.
-These come in a pail that children can use to play in the nearby sand bar pool.
+The kids’ meals usually come in a pail that children can use to play in the nearby sand bar pool.

 And I ordered a grilled chicken sandwich.

-The grab-and-go items are the same things they have in the other counter service locations in the area.
+Most of the grab-and-go items are the same pre-made items they have in the other counter service locations in the area.
 I recommend ordering something fresh.

-Around 2:00 p.m., one of the attendants brought us a dessert tray.
+At approximately 2:00 p.m., an attendant brought us a dessert tray.
 We thought this was a very nice gesture.
 (Note this was the only interaction we’d had since initial check-in.)

-There were red velvet cupcakes, key lime cups, a mocha-flavored dessert, and chocolate with cheesecake.
+Our afternoon snack tray contained red velvet cupcakes, key lime cups, a mocha-flavored dessert, and a cheesecake with chocolate.
 Everything was tasty, and it reminded me of the times when we used to enjoy the club level at the Beach Club.

-Stormalong Bay ranks as our top choice for the best pools at Disney World.
-It’s basically a small water park that includes a lazy river area, waterslides, and spas.
-We have a full list of all the reasons you’ll love the pools at Disney’s Beach Club if you would like to learn more.
+We have a full list of reasons you’ll love the pools at Disney’s Beach Club if you want to learn more.

-When we got back from the pool, it was nearing 4:00 p.m., and bad weather was approaching.
-At that time, a new cast member had appeared and introduced herself to me.
+When we got back from the pool, it was nearing 4:00 p.m.
+Unfortunately, bad weather was approaching.
+At that time, a new cast member had appeared and introduced herself.

 We ended up explaining our day to the manager.
 It was a bit uncomfortable.
 Given the current times and circumstances, I would never want anyone to get in trouble.

 If you’ve had the opportunity to visit recently, you probably already know the situation at Disney World isn’t ideal.
-There is a lack of employees, and many of the ones there have not been thoroughly trained.
+There is a lack of employees, and many new ones have not been thoroughly trained.